 How much does a company’s culture affect the end consumer?

 Elizabeth Wolfson: Out of the 500 or so people in our offices, I'd say about 75 of them are customer experience specialists.
-They are interacting with customers 100 percent of the time.
+They interact with customers 100 percent of the time.
 Whether they’re selling or providing support, the environment they're in has a direct impact.
-The degree to which they understand our culture and values as a company translates directly into every line of an email they send, how they communicate, offer support and solve problems.
+The degree to which they understand our culture and values as a company translates directly into every line of an email they send, how they communicate, offer support, and solve problems.